makikorp/tf_opennms_azure_vm/README.md

 This repo creates an instance of OpenNMS in azure running on Rocky 9 Linux using Terraform and Ansible

-An Azure account is required.
+An Azure account, terraform, and ansible are required.

 Please note that there are 2 options in the Ansible playbook for OpenNMS.
 Option 1) is deploying Horizon, Option 2) is deploying Meridian.